WalkerMao/walkermao.github.io/_posts/2020-02-28-intro-to-ml-part2.md

 Our objective is to minimize the objective function with respect to $\theta$: $\theta^* = \underset{\theta}{\text{argmin }} \text{Obj}(Y,X,\theta)$.

-In the following two sections, I interpret the gradient descent and Newton's method as iteratively minimizing the local Taylor approximation to the objective function.
+In the following two sections, let's introduce the gradient descent and Newton's method as iteratively minimizing the local Taylor approximation to the objective function.

 ### 8.1 Gradient Descent